Analysis | Republican challengers in Georgia share a specific complaint: The incumbents acknowledge reality

 Last Sat, Hice promised me if elected, he will decertify GA’s 2020 results: pic.twitter.com/GX8090jiH1

-In other words, he may simply think that there is a path to decertification that in reality doesn’t exist.
+In other words, he may simply think there is a path to decertification that in reality doesn’t exist.
 It’s hard to say.

 Perdue seems more committed to the fantasy.
 In an interview, he declared that “most people know that something untoward happened in November 2020.”
 He dismissed “the hyperbole that you saw come out right after the election” — a reference with a not-entirely-clear target, given how he’s leaned into Trump’s endorsement — but pledged to try to reanimate a case dismissed last year in which fraud was alleged in Georgia’s Fulton County.
 Again, there’s no evidence for this, and not because the courts are serving as a roadblock.
 But the thing about maintaining the confidence of your target is that you have to keep hope alive, and this appears to be where Perdue is finding a source of hope.

 The former senator also appeared at a rally over the weekend in which Trump sought to bolster Perdue’s candidacy.
 Perdue flew a bit closer to the sun than intended, responding approvingly when the crowd began to chant “lock him up” in apparent reference to Kemp.
 He later claimed that he thought the crowd was saying “lock them up,” a reference to the unnamed whoevers who did all the fraud.
-But this, too, is telling: building a campaign heavily centered on agreeing with nonsense risks seeing the nonsense grow outside of your control.
+But this, too, is telling: Building a campaign heavily centered on agreeing with nonsense risks seeing the nonsense grow outside of your control.
 If you’re going to claim the refs were cheating and the lines were poorly drawn, it’s hard to draw the line against claims about the ball having been cursed by a witch or what have you.

 One more problem looms, one to which Hice alluded.
 Step one in combating reality is getting the realists out of office.
 Step two is probably harder: getting reality to somehow conform to what your base wants to see.
 Trump can keep claiming fraud indefinitely since he’s not in a position to do anything about it.
 The governor and secretary of state working together would probably be expected to make a bit more headway.